Questions & Answers

 There are so many great photographers I don't know where to begin!
 I love Paolo Roversi, his atmospheric photos are so evocative.
 Mario Testino always knows how to get to the heart of his subjects and I adore Patrick Demarchelier's light.

 I have my BA and MA from NYU in Art History, with a double specialization in 17th Century Dutch & Flemish Painting and Ancient Roman Sculpture Groupings of Mars & Venus.
 The rigorous Art History program required that all students be proficient in film photography and dark room work, so that we could photograph the works of art we were writing about for our theses.
 I furthered my photographic studies at Parson's and at the International Center for Photography in Manhattan.
 Before that I was a professional dancer in New York, specializing in Jazz & Tap, MTV Videos and off Broadway productions.
+I strive to continually learn about my craft, and each wedding, editorial and commercial assignment puts me in touch with a completely different set of situational circumstances and lighting problems that I must solve.

 Do you photograph the rehearsal dinner and other wedding events?

 We love destination weddings!
 We have covered events in India, Cuba, Jamaica, California, Washington DC, and Florida, to name a few.
 We have current passports and Melani is proficient in Spanish and French.
-We require that all travel, accommodations and per diem are paid for, and we offer 10% off our list price for destination weddings.
+We require that all travel, modest accommodations (for two nights) and per diem are paid for, and we offer 10% off our list price for destination weddings.
 For weddings in the region we offer up to one hour travel time each way and bill at the IRS mileage rate plus $50/hour travel time over that.
 For weddings more than two hours from Westport, CT, we require overnight accommodation (in a modest room, which I share with my associate).
 For Manhattan weddings, there is no travel or overnight fee, however, we require parking garage fees near the ceremony and venue locations.

 Do you allow guests to take pictures too?

 While MLP must be the exclusive photographer for your event, I am happy to have your guests take photos.
 I ask that they do not photograph at the same time I am photographing the formals, as the eyes of those being photographed will be looking at various cameras in different directions which will result in awkward looking and potentially unattractive portraits.
 After I photograph each group, I will step aside to allow the guests to capture their shots.
 I also request that the guests not come along to the creative portrait coverage as this can be quite distracting to the couple.
 And, please, we request that guests be respectful by not pushing us out of the way or standing in front of us while we are trying to capture the important moments.
+We always love an unplugged ceremony, however, as many iPads, selfie sticks, iPhones, cameras, shoulders, extended arms and hips leaning into the aisle block our view of you coming up and down the aisle and can ruin many incredibly emotional moments.

 My DJ offered us a free photographer, is that ok with you?